 In 2010 Kamidogu extended its reach by releasing a dedicated app for iOS, allowing those on the move to access an optimised version of the site’s resources from their iOS device.
 A couple of years later the app was discontinued with a vision to support a wider range of devices.

 2016 saw the overhaul of Kamidogu’s strategy, with a completely revamped mobile-friendly web site and an increased social presence.
-This strategy has continued to evolve, and in 2019 Kamidogu migrated to a brand new format in the hope that it can better engage with fans.
-For the first time ever, our editorial content can be enjoyed outside of our website and social media channels, with articles soon to be available on Apple News.
+This strategy has continued to evolve, and in 2019 Kamidogu migrated to a brand new format in the hope that it could better engage with fans.

-It is our hope that Kamidogu continues to flourish as one of the Internet’s premier NetherRealm Studios resources.
+It is our hope that Kamidogu continues to flourish as one of the Internet’s premier Mortal Kombat and NetherRealm Studios resources.

-- The team at NetherRealm Studios for pouring their heart and soul into so many incredible titles, and for their ongoing friendship and support over the years.
+- The teams at Midway Games, NetherRealm Studios and Warner Bros.
+Games for pouring their heart and soul into so many incredible titles, and for their ongoing friendship and support over the years

 - The following individuals who have helped out in various ways over the years: